 ‘’Persistence and determination.
 These two alone are omnipotent.’’ - Chris Eubank

-I truly believe this, nothing and nobody can stop a man that is willing to go on, regardless of how many times he falls and to what degree he suffers.
+Nothing and nobody can stop a man that is willing to go on, regardless of how many times he falls and to what degree he suffers.
 This alone will get you anywhere and open any door.
 It’s the ultimate meta-key if you will, that replaces all other keys and makes them redundant.

-Add a dash of 'time', and you've got the ultimate recipe for success, that beats knowledge, wisdom and understanding, through sheer stubbornness, a moving photograph of a man hitting the same tree, in the same place, without an end.
+Add a dash of 'time', and you've got the ultimate recipe for success, that beats knowledge, wisdom and understanding, through sheer stubbornness, a moving photograph of a man hitting the same tree, in the same place, without end.

 ''I do not fear Satan half so much as I fear those who fear him.'' - Teresa of Avila